 The Complete Guide to Weight Bench Angles: What Each Setting Is Best For

-If your bench includes angles such as 0°, 10°, 20°, 30°, 37.5°, 45°, 52.5°, 60°, 67.5°, 75°, and 85°, here’s a full breakdown of what each position is best for and how you can use them in your training.
+If your bench offers angles like 0°, 10°, 20°, 30°, 37.5°, 45°, 52.5°, 60°, 67.5°, 75°, and 85°, here’s how to use each.

 0° — Flat Bench